Home

 While this is a fairly quick procedure, it takes 6-8 weeks for the muscles to adapt to the adjustment.
 A number of checks are needed with possible re-adjustments.
 Once the atlas stabilizes, everything seems to work better.
 I’ve done this method since 1992.

 Another method for body alignment is to work the muscles so that the skeletal structure comes more into alignment.
-The technique I’ve used is called Egoscue, a combination of traditional physical therapy exercises and yoga-type postures.
-It takes about an hour to an hour and a half, so that’s the down side in this flexibility method.
+The technique I’ve used is called The Egoscue Method, which is a combination of traditional physical therapy exercises and yoga-type postures.
+It takes about an hour to an hour and a half to perform the exercises, so the amount of time it takes can be a down side.
+Many people are so busy that to devote this much daily time to stretching type exercise is difficult.
+Although once the routine becomes habit it's becomes easier to invest the time.
+Also, if a person is hurting bad enough any potential relief is worth a try.

 A third option is what I call a yoga alternative.
 The flexibility postures are very similar to yoga, but with different names and descriptions.
 These alternative yoga exercises help me prevent injury.
 Remember, when you do flexibility stretches make sure and stay hydrated with pure water.